vonnieda/dimple/README.md

 If you like Dimple, and would like to help me keep working on it, please consider purchasing from one of the links below.
-Dimple is my full time job and source of income, and every dollar helps me working on open source software full time:
+Dimple is my full time job and source of income, and every bit helps me keep working on open source software full time:

 - Merch: https://dimple.lol/store